 After years of meticulous planning, a terrorist operation is reaching its final stages.
 The authorities have received no intelligence; they are in a race against time but don't yet know it.
 As the operation unfolds, we see the working lives of men and women directly affected by terrorism.
 Among them: a firemen worried about the increasingly dangerous conditions he and his men are expected to work under; the head of the anti-terrorist branch whose responsibility it is to protect London and a female Muslim detective brought into Scotland Yard to investigate another suspected terrorist cell.
 But it is too late to stop the attack.
-Outside Liverpool Street station suicide bombers detonate a large bomb, killing scores of commuters and sending a radioactive plume high into the morning sky.
+Outside Liverpool Street station suicide bombers detonate a large radiological dispersal device (RDD).
+The explosive blast kills scores of commuters and sends a cloud of smoke containing radioactive debris high into the morning sky.
 For the police, a desperate struggle to find and stop secondary attacks begins.
 For the fire service, the difficult and dangerous ...Written by

 15 of 21 people found this review helpful.

 Was this review helpful to you?